angular/angular/modules/@angular/docs/cheatsheet/routing.md

 syntax(dart):
 `routerCanDeactivate(nextInstruction, prevInstruction) { ... }`|`routerCanDeactivate`
 description:
 {@target js ts}An interface for defining a class that the router should call first to determine if it should deactivate this component after a navigation.
-Should return a boolean or a Observable that resolves a boolean{@endtarget}
+Should return an Observable/Promise that resolves a boolean or a boolean{@endtarget}
 {@target dart}
 The router calls the routerCanDeactivate methods (if defined) of every component that would be removed after a navigation.
 The navigation proceeds if and only if all such methods return true or a future that completes successfully{@endtarget}.

+@cheatsheetItem
+syntax(ts):
+`class CanActivateChildGuard implements CanActivateChild {
+    canActivateChild(
+      route: ActivatedRouteSnapshot,
+      state: RouterStateSnapshot
+    ): Observable<boolean>|Promise<boolean>|boolean { ... }
+}

+{ path: ..., canActivateChild: [CanActivateGuard], children: ... }`|`CanActivateChild`
+syntax(js):
+`var CanActivateChildGuard = ng.core.Class({
+  canActivateChild: function(route, state) {
+    // return Observable/Promise boolean or boolean
+  }
+});

+{ path: ..., canActivateChild: [CanActivateChildGuard], children: ... }`|`CanActivateChild`
+description:
+{@target js ts}An interface for defining a class that the router should call first to determine if it should activate the child route.
+Should return an Observable/Promise that resolves a boolean or a boolean{@endtarget}

 @cheatsheetItem
 syntax(ts):